 Some of the best countries to retire as an expat are located in Europe.
 Filled with history, culture, gastronomy and mesmerizing landscapes, Europe is a top-rated destination that welcomes retirees.
 Be taken away by the easy, comfortable and affordable lifestyle of Portugal, Spain, Cyprus and Malta.

 If you are looking for an economical and relaxed way of living under the sun —next to the best beaches of the world — the Caribbean islands might be for you.

-Best places for expats to retire in Europe
+What are the best places for expats to retire in Europe?

 Benefits of an expat to retire in Europe

 There are many benefits of retiring in Europe.
 You will benefit from a high standard of living, visa-free travel throughout the Schengen Area, access to world-class healthcare, affordable retirement plans, as well as the security of second residence in a politically and economically stable country.

 With more than 300 days of sunshine per year and a mild climate, Portugal is one of the best places to retire in the world.
 Its beautiful beaches, relaxed pace of living, attractive tax benefits and low cost of spendings makes it particularly attractive for retirement..
 With little to zero language barriers and easy transportations, you will navigate and get settled in Portugal in no time.

 The easiest way to retire to Portugal is to apply for residency.

 As an expat wanting to retire to Portugal, you will need a visa which you have to get in your home country.